-Wildfires are unwanted, unplanned fires that burn in forests and other wildlands, such as shrub or grass communities.
-Preventing and fighting them begins with understanding the science of how they start, and why they continue to be such a big problem.
+Wildfires are unplanned fires that burn in forests and other wildlands, such as shrub or grass communities.
+Preventing and fighting unwanted fires begins with understanding the science of how they start, and why they continue to be such a big problem.
 Why has the number of acres burned remained so high over the last few years?

 Many factors are involved in the increase in the number and size of wildfires: